-I am a community organizer and cultural worker based in Los Angeles with deep roots in racial justice movements and political commitments to poor and working-class people’s land struggles, particularly those activated around the rights of unhoused tenants and homelessness at large as a node of the settler colonial project of the united states.
-I approach cultural work as a form of complex stewardship that tends to collective life and creates conditions for building community knowledge and shared power.
+I am a community organizer and cultural worker based in Los Angeles with deep roots in racial justice movements and political commitments to poor and working-class people’s land struggles.
+I approach cultural work as a form of stewardship that tends to collective life and creates conditions for building community knowledge and power.

 Contact